nrenner0211/fictional-happiness/README.md

 ## About

 Welcome to fictional-happiness Corporation's employee tracker!
-It will prompt you for information on employees, classify them by role, and generate a webpage with easy-to-access employee cards.
+It will prompt you for information on employees, classify them by role, and generate a webpage with easy-to-access employee cards for (not) exploiting them.

 ## Usage